 Each session will take place from 4-5:15 pm at the Wond’ry on the 3rd floor.

-Participants are required to attend all sessions of PostLaunch if they want a chance to pitch on April 18th.
+Participants are required to attend all sessions of PostLaunch if they want a chance to pitch.
 Otherwise, drop-ins are welcome and encouraged at all sessions!

 Support for the creation of this program and the development of the micro-grant opportunities are provided via a Faculty Grant from VentureWell.

 Session 1 (2/14): Incorporation

 In this session, we will discuss the process of incorporating a business.
 We will explore the steps to becoming incorporated, costs associated with incorporating and the options for structuring your business.
 We will then think through the steps to be taken after incorporation is complete.

 In this session, we moderate a panel of different members of the entrepreneurial ecosystem (entrepreneurs, investors, and advisors) as they discuss their experiences and recommendations for early-stage entrepreneurs.
 We will discuss intellectual property (patents, public disclosure, timelines, etc.), as well as how to protect a business that does not have patentable technology or products.

 This session explores how to generate revenue and how to track that revenue.
 We will outline different revenue models and learn the steps to determine which model is the best fit for a company.
 We will also learn to prepare customer validation tests and explore how to manage cash flow and burn rates and discuss the best accounting system for your business.
 We’ll also touch on whether or not to audit, when to hire a third party and when to handle bookkeeping internally.

 Session 4 (3/14): Advertising, Marketing, and Sales